-Few Stories we read, few we live, few we believe and few we never heard of before.
+We read few stories, live few, believe few, and have never heard of others.
 I am going to tell you about an unspoken story that I have witnessed.
-The unspoken story of Bodoland that you never heard before.
+The unspoken story of Bodoland you’ve never heard before.

 “Bodoland Territorial Area Districts (BTAD), or Bodoland for short, is a set of four districts that form an autonomous administrative unit in the extreme north on the north bank of the Brahmaputra river, within the state of Assam, Northeast India, by the foothills of Bhutan and Arunachal Pradesh.
 The region is predominantly inhabited by the indigenous Bodo people.
 The official map of Bodoland includes four districts of BTAD recognised by the Government of India. ” – Wikipedia

-I was so engrossed in the tune and the taste of Zarwo (Silkworm fry), it took me a while to understand her meaning and why not?
-My entire perception of these indigenous people and the locality got changed when the first time I stepped here at lush green paddy fields surrounded by bamboo trees.
-I did not answer her question only to thank myself not to listen to my close ones who have either not heard about this place or have some different opinions.
-According to the media the name Bodoland was taken with scepticism because of the violent confrontation created by tribals and the illegal immigrants of Bangladesh.
-Life is not easy anywhere but still important how we lead our lives.
-By looking at her and the dark where electricity is luxury, I murmured myself “give them a reason to smile, give them a reason to live.”
+I was so engrossed in the tune and the taste of Zarwo (silkworm fry), it took me a while to understand her meaning, and why not?
+My entire perception of these indigenous people and the locality changed the first time I stepped into these lush green paddy fields surrounded by bamboo trees.
+I didn’t answer her question because I wanted to thank myself for not listening to my friends and family, who had either never heard of this place or had different opinions.
+According to the media, the name Bodoland was taken with scepticism because of the violent confrontation created by the tribals and the illegal immigrants from Bangladesh.
+Life is not easy anywhere, but how we live our lives matters.
+I murmured to myself as I looked at her and the darkness where electricity is a luxury, “Give them a reason to smile; give them a reason to live.”

-We began the morning while breathing fresh air in the mid of Manas National park while enjoying a ride of Elephant.
-The same afternoon I found myself roaming at Manas Maozigendri Ecotourism Society where the poachers of Rhinos have become protectors now.
-These people left their good earning because of the education they got from local NGOs and I felt good that they are trying to maintain social responsibility.
-By the time we had some Pitha (a dessert made by rice grains ) and laal cha (black tea made by jaggery), I got to know about many people who were killed above 100 animals now protecting them, creating roads, reinforcing houses and educating the next generation about the importance of Biodiversity. ( Read more about these poachers here )
+We began the morning while breathing fresh air in the middle of Manas National Park and enjoying a ride on an elephant.
+The same afternoon, I found myself wandering around the Manas Maozigendri Ecotourism Society, where rhino poachers have now become protectors.
+These people left their good jobs because of the education they got from local NGO organizations, and I felt good that they were trying to maintain social responsibility.
+By the time we finished our pitha (rice grain dessert) and laal cha (jaggery black tea), I had learned about many people who had been killed by over 100 animals and are now protecting them, building roads, strengthening houses, and educating the next generation about the importance of biodiversity. ( Read more about these poachers here )

-I spent my week with Bodo people in the village and witnessed the simplicity and hardships borne by the villagers.
-No electricity, long way to reach hospitals, schools, tough to earn basics by collecting firewood, fishing by local made Jakoi and Khaloi ( bamboo sticks type), weaving through the loom and facing social issues.
+I spent my week with the Bodo people in the village and witnessed the simplicity and hardships borne by the villagers.
+There is no electricity, it is difficult to get to hospitals and schools, it is difficult to earn a living by collecting firewood, fishing with locally made Jakoi and Khaloi (bamboo sticks), weaving on the loom, and dealing with social issues.

 Part of me wanted to stay.
 It’s not easy to come back to the same city as the rat race.
-It’s not easy to forget those smiles, toxin-free air, the river, the local food, heart touching welcome, the place where I witnessed black and white soils together; I still mesmerize the safe sunset in between wild.
+It’s difficult to forget those smiles, the toxin-free air, the river, the local food, the heartfelt welcome, and the place where I saw black and white soils coexist; I’m still captivated by the safe sunset in between wild.

 Wanna See How Bodoland looks like??